-In 2009, vehicular accidents caused close to half (280) of the 575 fatalities in agriculture.
-Injuries from vehicular incidents are serious and debilitating to farm activities.
+In 2011, vehicular accidents caused close to half (276) of the 570 fatalities among agricultural workers.1 Injuries from vehicular incidents are serious and debilitating to farm activities.

-Farm tractors accounted for the deaths of 2,165 people between 1992 and 2001 and were the leading source of fatal occupational injuries in agriculture, forestry, and fishing.
-Today, tractor incidents remain the leading source of death and injury on farms.
-The National Agricultural Tractor Safety Initiative provides information on current research and resources available to help reduce tractor hazards.
+Farm tractors accounted for the deaths of 1,533 people between 2003 and 2011 and were of fatal occupational injuries in agriculture, forestry, and fishing.2 Today, tractor incidents remain the leading source of death and injury on farms.2,3 The National Agricultural Tractor Safety Initiative provides information on current research and resources available to help reduce tractor hazards.

 Rollovers - Tractor rollovers are the single deadliest type of injury incident on farms in the United States.
-In 2006, only 59 percent of tractors had rollover protective structures (ROPs).
-To help understand and prevent farm injuries and deaths, NIOSH has funded studies nationwide on tractor safety and how to protect farmworkers and children.
+In 2011, only 59 percent of tractors had rollover protective structures (ROPs).4 To help understand and prevent farm injuries and deaths, NIOSH has funded studies nationwide on tractor safety and how to protect farmworkers and children.
 Here are highlights of what researchers have found:

 Tractors and harvesters should be inspected before they are operated and all operators should be trained in the safe operation.
 Farmworkers should understand the dangers of the PTO shaft.

 The PTO is a driveshaft, usually on a tractor, that can be used to provide power to an attachment or separate machine.
 It is designed to be easily connected and disconnected.
 The PTO allows implements to draw energy from the tractor's engine.

 Clothing can get caught in PTOs and the associated shafts and joints.
 The worker may be pulled into the shaft, which often results in loss of a limb or death.
 Some implements do use plastic guards to try to keep a person from becoming entangled in a PTO shaft, but even with guards, farmworkers need to exercise caution around PTO shafts when they are connected into a tractor or truck.
 Farmworkers need to know the following: